Rayquaza01/JoinPython/README.md

 2. Choose a device.
 3. Click Join API.
 4. Click the Show button.
-5. Run joinsetup.py and enter the API key shown when requested.
+5. Run `joinsetup.py -d` and enter the API key shown when requested.
+6. Choose a default device to be used when the device argument is ommited.
-6. devices.json should be created.
+7. devices.json should be created.
 End of setup.

 Contacts setup: